juanlu-urjc/robotic_vision_21/docs/index.md

 4. Now you can use the exercise!

 Then, I program the code using Python language.
-I use a **PD controller** and adjust the params to get a loop in 40 seconds.
+I use a **PD controller**.
+After many trials to adjust the controller parameters, a lap is completed in just over 30 seconds.
 For this solution, it is very important that the **Brain parameter is 30**.
 Otherwise, the car would be very unstable.

-After many trials to adjust the controller parameters, a lap is completed in just over 30 seconds.

 This video shows the result.